Hope Davis, Interim Deputy Commissioner

 Our Mission - To make our state buildings last longer, run better, and cost less to operate

-The Office of Facilities Management and Maintenance (OFMM) provides guidance and support to DCAMM, state agencies and the Administration on the preservation of capital assets through the development of comprehensive and cost-effective maintenance and management strategies.
+The Office of Facilities Management and Maintenance (OFMM) provides guidance and support to the Division of Capital Asset Management and Maintenance (DCAMM), state agencies and the Administration on the preservation of capital assets through the development of comprehensive and cost-effective maintenance and management strategies.
 Specifically, the office is responsible for:

 - Incorporating energy efficiency and maintainability into new capital construction projects.